SystemsApproach/sdn/switch.rst

 corresponding pattern.
-Possible actions include modifying specific header fields (e.g., decrementing a TTL), pushing or popping tags (e.g., VLAN, MPLS), incrementing or clearing various counters internal to the switch (e.g., packets processed), and setting user/ internal metadata (e.g. the VRF ID to be used in the routing table).
+Possible actions include modifying specific header fields (e.g., decrementing a TTL), pushing or popping tags (e.g., VLAN, MPLS), incrementing or clearing various counters internal to the switch (e.g., packets processed), and setting user/internal metadata (e.g. the VRF ID to be used in the routing table).

 Directly programming the parser, match-action units, and deparser